top of page

 3. How can I communicate truth with more compassion?

-4. Who do I need to forgive — including myself — to make room for new connection?
+4. Who do I need to forgive—including myself—to make room for new connections?

 5. What small action can I take this week to nurture a healthier relationship?